email: roadarch@outlook.com

 This 25-foot-tall Anubis statue stood in front of the Children's Museum when this photo was taken in 2009.
 It was installed in 2009 to promote the museum's Tutankhamun exhibit.
 By 2014, the statue had been moved to the parking garage.

-This James Dean statue is installed in front of the James Dean Memorial Gallery.
+This James Dean statue was installed in front of the James Dean Memorial Gallery.
 Fairmount was the actor's hometown.
-I don't see the statue there in 2023. [map]
+By 2023, the statue was gone.

 This Clown statue stood in front of Classic Auto Insurance when this photo was taken in 2010.
 By 2013, the business had become the Insurance Spot and the statue was gone.